-Success tips when doing business in Uzbekistan
+Success tips when doing business in Uzbekistan in 2024

 - At most shops in Uzbekistan, bargaining is expected.
 Showing emotion, leaving and coming back, and asking around until prices go down are all common behavior.
 Shop owners may even come find you if they are willing to give you a lower price than others;